datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ## Using Napari as an image viewer (20 min)

-In [the *Capstone challenge* episode](09-challenges.md) you made a function to count the number of bacteria colonies in an image at to produce a new image that highlights the colonies.
-Modify this function to make use Napari, as opposed to `Matplotlib`, to display both the original colony image and the segmented individual colonies.
+In [the *Capstone challenge* episode](09-challenges.md) you made a function to count the number of bacteria colonies in an image also producing a new image that highlights the colonies.
+Modify this function to make use of Napari, as opposed to `Matplotlib`, to display both the original colony image and the segmented individual colonies.
 Test this new function on `"data/colonies-03.tif"`.
 If you did not complete the *Capstone challenge* epsidode you can start with function from the